By Julie Black

-If you’re looking to make a career adjustment or seeking a new role then make sure your LinkedIn profile is up-to-speed and looking sharp.
+Are you a LinkedIn all-star?
+If you’re looking to make a career adjustment or seeking a new job then make sure your LinkedIn profile is up-to-speed and looking sharp.
 Whilst it may be tempting to come across as the perfect candidate for anything and everything, it’s actually better to focus and get specific, and thankfully LinkedIn allows you to do this.

 Write a catchy headline